-Remind is a communication platform that helps educators reach students and parents where they are.
-Fast messages are sent in real time to an entire class, a small group, or just a single person.
+Remind is a communication platform that helps educators reach students and parents.
+Fast messages are sent in real-time to an entire class, a small group, or just a single person.
 Remind is a website based and phone app that provides a safe way for teachers to text message or email students and parents.
-Any time a teacher sends a message from Remind, all the students or parents subscribed will receive it.
+Any time a teacher sends a message from Remind, parents subscribed will receive it.
+It is imperative that parents maintain accurate contact information with the school.